dissyskcl/starter-academic/content/authors/gb/_index.md

 # Interests to show in About widget
 interests:
+  - "**Statistical Mechanics approaches to model opinion evolution and collective memory**"
-  - Working with Chiara Cammarota, Nishanth Sastry and Reimer Kühn
+  - supervised by C. Cammarota, N. Sastry and R. Kühn
 #  - Out of equilibrium dynamics
 #  - Real world networks
 #  - Graph dynamics